 In order to get the best quote, in addition to mentioning the version(s) you are mostly interested in, it is always useful to specify your current equipment (i.e. seismograph, geophones etc) and/or the kind of surveys you intend to perform.

-If you currently do not have any equipment, please contact us before buying it.
+If you do not have any equipment, contact us and we will find the solution that best meets your needs.

 Love waves (THF): field data (on the left) and synthetic traces for FVS analysis